Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Edge Support 3.8 Comfortable for sitting, slightly compressive at the outer edge
+Edge Support 3.8 Stable at the edge.

 Barclay Hybrid